 No previous experience is required.

-Next workshop dates commence mid May and run through to the end of June 2021
+Next workshop dates commence mid August and run through to the mid September 2021

 In this 20 minute one-on-one session with the expert guidance of a Master Glassblower, learn some of the basic glassblowing techniques to make a spherical or egg-shaped paperweight.

 Seated at a bench on the hot shop floor, you will use glassblowing tools including jacks, blocks, paddles and punties to shape the molten glass, adding colour and pattern before placing the finished work in an annealer (a kiln that cools the piece at a controlled rate to avoid stressing and cracking the glass).

 ABOUT YOUR TEACHER ~ RUTH ALLEN & STUDIO

 Ruth Allen has been blowing glass for 32 years.
 Her history stems from the Canberra School of Art where she graduated from a Bachelor of Arts degree in Glass in 1993, Ruth later went on to graduate from Monash University with a Masters of Fine Art in Sculpture & Glass in 2006.
 Ruth has exhibited, taught and participated in workshops in prominent glass venues around the world.

 Ruth currently works from her own hot glass studio in Melbourne, the workshop is well equipped with; hot glass furnace, kilns & extensive cold working equipment.
 It is connected to her life-partners ceramic studio where complicated moulding procedures occur resulting in unique blowing moulds in a multiple of materials.

 Ruth not only creates her own signature works from her studio, she now facilitates many other artists to actualise their visions and participates collaboratively on large scaled projects with interior designers, lighting designers and architects.

 COLLECTION OF GLASS WORK